silverstone-git/shortie/README.md

 # These 3 are build time vars, so, they go in your shell profile / through export command / etc.
 MAXMIND_LICENSE_KEY=ABCABCABCABACC # optional. get from maxmind.com/en/geoip-demo
 DOCKER_USERNAME=ABCABCABCABACC  # required, put in anything if you dont have a dockerhub account
-LATEST_TAG="latest" # required. replace with your own version/tag name of the desired docker image
+SHORTIE_TAG="main" # required. replace with your own version/tag name of the desired docker image
 ```